sabogalc/MIG-Flash-PCBs/Boardview Files/README.md

 ### Note on Metadata

 The metadata you see (e.g., component values, designators) is stored in the `.obdata` file.
-As of October 2024, this metadata is viewable only in FlexBV.
+As of July 2025, this metadata is viewable only in FlexBV.
 The `.obdata` format is [open and documented](https://openboarddata.org/), and I would very much like to see the feature added to OpenBoardView.

 ### How Can I Create Boardview Files for My Own Designs?

 All of the boardview files I make for my projects are using [an open-source KiCad plugin](https://github.com/whitequark/kicad-boardview).
 When I first came across this plugin, it had a few bugs with current versions of KiCad, so I submitted some pull requests and the plugin is back into perfect operating condition.
-The `.obdata` generation script is currently internal since I made a bit of a mess [submitting that PR](https://github.com/whitequark/kicad-boardview/pull/16), but I am looking to release it eventually.